mito753/CTF/2021/PBjar_CTF_'21/Pwn_ImDeGhost/README.md

 s.interactive()
 ```

-Python code to get the flag file (If you get it from the server, you need to set NAT etc. separately.)
+Python code to get the flag file (If you get it from the server, you need to set NAT etc on your router.)
 ```python
 from pwn import *